rikvdkleij/intellij-haskell/README.md

 - Inspection by hlint;
 - Integration of stylish-haskell;
 - Integration of hsimport;
-- Smart completion if that is achievable :-) ;
+- Smart completion if that is achievable :-)
 - Hole driven development support;
+- Some quick-fixes;
+- Setting scope while refactoring;

 # Getting started:
 - Cabal install ghc-mod and haskell-docs;